Bean sprouts, mung bean sprouts in English, also known as MOYASHI in Japanese.

 Calcium not only forms healthy bones and teeth but also plays a role in regulating internal functions such as blood clotting and muscle contraction.

-B vitamins are essential nutrition to maintain a variety of enzymes system in the body, like releasing energy to break down amino acids and transporting oxygen around the body.
+B vitamins are essential nutrition to maintain a variety of enzyme systems in the body, like releasing energy to break down amino acids and transporting oxygen around the body.

-Vitamin C has known for its effects on healthy skin, maintaining a healthy immune system, and relieving stress.
+Vitamin C is known for its effects on healthy skin, maintaining a healthy immune system, and relieving stress.

 Dietary fiber helps prevent and improve constipation and lifestyle-related diseases such as myocardial infarction and diabetes as improves the digestion system.